g41797/matryoshka-io/kitchen/docs/patterns/async.md

 Why.

-- Ownership stays in mailbox/pool.
+- The item stays in the mailbox/pool.
 - Only the wait is canceled.

 ---